 Keep in mind that you can contract for child support within a premarital agreement.
 What you cannot do is agree to anything that would hinder your child's best interests or otherwise harm your child.
 For instance, if you agree in advance to either raise or not raise your child within a specific religious tradition and put that in writing within the premarital agreement, those provisions would be found to be unenforceable by a judge.

 What is the basic structure of a premarital agreement?

-Now that you know a little bit more about what can and what cannot be included in a premarital agreement, you ought to know what the basic structure of a premarital agreement looks like.
+Now that you know a little bit more about what can and cannot be included in a premarital agreement, you ought to know what the basic structure of a premarital agreement looks like.

 Dividing up property in a divorce (before the marriage even begins)

 If you and your fiancé decide to sign a premarital agreement together, you would be able to consider how you want your community estate to be divided upon your divorce.
 Likewise, the same concept holds when it comes to the death of either you or your fiancé.
 You may agree in writing on how to divide property upon the death of you and your spouse.

 A premarital agreement in Texas cannot waive your right to survivor benefits under an ERISA retirement plan.
 Even though you cannot waive your rights to these kinds of advantages, you can include language that mandates that you sign a waiver of these benefits after you and your spouse get married.

 When does a premarital agreement go into effect?

 A premarital agreement becomes effective at the time you and your spouse get married.
 If no marriage between you and your fiancé ever occurs, then the document is void and will have no enforceability now or at any time in the future.
 From what I can tell through researching the subject, a ceremonial marriage must enforce the premarital agreement.
 For instance, a common-law marriage may result between you and your fiancé, but this will not trigger the validity of your premarital property agreement.